 Welcome to QNB's Lending Blog.
 Here you'll find helpful articles to keep you informed about the latest retail lending news.

-- Planning to Buy This Spring?
+- Planning to Buy This Summer?
 Get Ready Now!

 - How Does Refinancing Differ from Home Equity Lines of Credit?

-Planning to Buy This Spring?
+Planning to Buy This Summer?
 Get Ready Now!

 Before you start looking for a home, get pre-qualified.
 This way, you’ll know what you can afford and can shop within your budget.
 Plus, you’ll be a “serious” buyer to a seller.
 Discuss loan options with your lender and start thinking about how you plan to finance your home.